Browse by Course

 This book will appeal not only to those interested in the historical events, but also those interested in the role of the media in covering political events and crises.
 The four authors provide wonderful insight into their thought processes and decision making during these events, teaching several ethical lessons along the way.
 Highly recommended.

-Steven Nawara, Assistant Professor of Political Science, Lewis University
+Steven Nawara, Lewis University

 Rights and Permissions